Respiratory pigment

 A respiratory pigment is a metalloprotein that serves a variety of important functions, its main being O2 transport.
 Other functions performed include O2 storage, CO2 transport, and transportation of substances other than respiratory gases.
 There are four major classifications of respiratory pigment: hemoglobin, hemocyanin, erythrocruorin–chlorocruorin, and hemerythrin.
 The heme-containing globin is the most commonly-occurring respiratory pigment, occurring in at least 9 different phyla of animals.

-Comparing Respiratory Pigments
+Comparison of respiratory pigments

 Hemoglobin, erythrocruorin, and chlorocruorin are all globins, iron-heme proteins with a common core.
 Their color comes from the absorption spectra of heme with Fe2+.
 Erythrocruorin and chlorocruorin are closely related giant globins found used by some invertebrates.
 Chlorocruorin has a special heme group, giving it different colors.